Ryan-PG/group_messages_emailer_telegram_bot/README.md

 - **Per-Group Configuration**: Assign different hashtags and email addresses to different groups.
 - **Admin Commands**: Only the designated admin can list groups and configure hashtags and email addresses.
 - **Startup Instructions**: The bot sends instructions to the admin when it starts.
+- **SQLite-Backed Persistence**: Group membership and configuration data are stored in a local SQLite database instead of JSON files.

 ## Prerequisites